New Student Checklist

 - Campus maps are available at The Graduate School Office, Parking Services, and the Student Center Information Desk.

-You may also view the Schedule of Courses online through WESS.
-An up-to-date listing of courses is posted on WESS (Web Enrollment Services for Students), under course sections, or course section search.
+You may also view the Schedule of Courses online through NEST.
+An up-to-date listing of courses is posted on NEST, under course sections, or course section search.

-To register for courses through WESS, click here.
+To register for courses through NEST, click here.

 You can buy your textbooks, computers, software, clothing, supplies and more at the University Bookstore.